 Investors who have the nerve to invest in stocks are often rewarded handsomely for their willingness to wager that a stock will go up, but of course, they run the risk of losing some or all of their investment.
 No doubt you've heard of risk/reward—investors expect to be rewarded with money for taking on any increased risk of loss.

 A person’s risk tolerance simply refers to how much he or she can afford to lose.
 For example, two people are considering investing $1,000.
 One will need money in two years for his kid’s university tuition.
 The other has $1,000,000 hanging out in her checking account and would otherwise spend that $1,000 on one pair of shoes.
 These two people have vastly different risk tolerances.
 Exactly one of these people has absolutely no business investing in the stock market.
-Our friend with the looming tuition bill would be better off keeping his money where there's no chance it will disappear, like a solid high-interest savings account.
+Our friend with the looming tuition bill would be better off keeping his money where there's no chance it will disappear, like a solid high-interest cash account.

 How to reduce risk